ciscoheat/haxedci-example/README.md

 **finishButtons**

 Is technically not a part of the Context as a Role, but since there is a close mapping of the *"Borrower indicates that ..."* part in the use case, they are included as a Role.
-It's an example where the use case level and detail makes it difficult to create a perfect match between use case and code.
+This is an example of how the use case level and detail makes it difficult to create a perfect match between itself and the code.

 **keypad**